 ➤ Buy Now [Amazon] – $57.99

 If you want the ultimate single Wi-Fi router with the best possible performance, get the Asus AC5300.
 At almost $300, it is among the most expensive single routers you can find in the market.
 But for that price, you are getting a router with tri-band technology, 4×4 MU-MIMO, 4x Gigabit LAN ports, and more.
 A single router is good enough to cover an area of around 5,000 sq. ft. provided its placed at an optimum location.
 Oh, and its design is definitely a conversation starter of its own.

 ➤ Buy Now [Amazon] – $215.99

 Netgear offers its own Wi-Fi mesh system.
 The Orbi not only looks good but offers excellent performance, and it’s pretty easy to set up as well.
 Even better, its priced a bit lower than its competition as well.

-The best part about the nodes in Orbi is that they can be plugged directly into a wall outlet which makes it far easier to install them anywhere in your house compared to other mesh Wi-Fi routers.
+The best part about the nodes in Orbi is that the satellite unit can be plugged directly into a wall outlet which makes it far easier to install them anywhere in your house compared to other mesh Wi-Fi routers.
 The satellite units talk to the main router over a dedicated channel for improved throughput and range as well.

 ➤ Buy Now [Amazon] – $199